Borrowing and circulation

 Publishing on the HSRR

-All Hertie faculty, students and staff are invited to publish their research findings and scholarly work on the repository HSRR.
+All Hertie faculty, students and staff are invited to publish their research findings and scholarly work on the Hertie School Research Repository (HSRR).
 This service is free of charges and ensures your work to be available for a global audience.
 You can publish PhD dissertations and other scientific works like journal articles, proceedings, working papers etc.

 Advantages of electronic publications